mehulagg/gitlab/doc/user/project/merge_requests/merge_request_approvals.md

 MR approvals can be configured to be optional.
 This can be useful if you're working on a team where approvals are appreciated, but not required.

-To configure an approval to be optional, set the number of required approvals in **No. approvals required** to `0`.
+To configure an approval to be optional, set the number of required approvals in **Approvals required** to `0`.

 You can also set an optional approval rule through the [Merge requests approvals API](../../../api/merge_request_approvals.md#update-merge-request-level-rule), by setting the `approvals_required` attribute to `0`.